FAQ About Web Push Integration and Service Worker

 Do I lose tokens after switching from Custom (HTTP) Opt-in to Native Opt-in?

-Since users subscribe to notifications on the "https://mywebsite.api.useinsider.com" domain with Custom Opt-in, these subscriptions are not valid for your domain, such as "https://www.mywebsite.com."
+Since users subscribe to notifications on the https://mywebsite.api.useinsider.com domain with custom opt-in, these subscriptions are not valid for your domain, such as https://www.mywebsite.com.
 However, previously opted-in users receive pushes until their opt-in cookie expires.
 They need to opt in again later.